Monthly Archive for August, 2011

 End of the first week of semester.
 I’m already tired, I must confess.
 I think it is mostly a combination of running around doing various things for various projects including another big shoot this week for the science documentary series, and prepping all the publicity for the science film competition, which is now rolling along and gathering momentum, and through it all… the heat.
 It is just so very hot, and not using air conditioning much and walking and cycling in it to boot does mean that I’m tiring out a bit more.
 I’ve been waking up with those low level headaches from time to time that signal that I’ve not been cool enough during my sleep, despite having several windows open for throughput.
 Might have to give up and cool things down a bit with the air conditioning on a thermostat setting of some sort.

 So through all that, (and not counting other things like steady progress with a research project, and the drawing here and there that I’ve told you about… oh! and the garden) I’ve also been teaching a course.
-It is on introductory quantum field Continue reading ‘From C to Zee’
+It is on introductory quantum field […] Click to continue reading this post

 Subtraction